English - How Sweden is governed

 Sweden has around 100 missions abroad.
 Embassies, representations, delegations and consulates all fall into this category.
 Together with the approximately 400 honorary consulates, they make up Sweden's foreign representation.

 Each ministry is responsible for a number of government agencies tasked with applying the laws and carrying out the activities decided on by the Riksdag and the Government.
-The Swedish Migration Board and the Swedish Tax Agency are examples of government agencies.
+The Swedish Migration Agency and the Swedish Tax Agency are examples of government agencies.

 Every year the Government issues appropriation directions for the government agencies.
 These set out the objectives of the agencies' activities and how much money they have available to them.
 The Government therefore has quite substantial scope for directing the activities of government agencies, but it has no powers to interfere with how an agency applies the law or decides in a specific case.
 The government agencies take these decisions independently and report to the ministries.
 In many other countries, a minister has the power to intervene directly in an agency's day-to-day operations.
 This possibility does not exist in Sweden, as 'ministerial rule' is prohibited.

 The Government is responsible for recruiting and appointing the heads (directors-general) of government agencies.

 The central government budget is a long process that begins more than a year before the start of the fiscal year concerned.
 The process begins in December when the Ministry of Finance presents forecasts for economic development to the Government.
 Discussions within the Government on the orientation of the central government budget are held in March.
 The overall focus for the coming years is set out in the Spring Fiscal Policy Bill, which is presented to the Riksdag in April.